 Try these 3 listening skills activities for middle school to help students practice and reinforce this valuable skill.
-Despite the fact that every teacher since the dawn of time has encouraged his or her students to listen carefully, the vast majority of students still need help improving their listening skills.
+Even though every teacher has encouraged his or her students to listen carefully since the dawn of time, most students still need help improving their listening skills.

 As such, it behooves us to actively help our students work on this particular skill.

 Today let’s talk about three listening skills activities for middle school teachers that can easily be incorporated into their lessons.

 Strategy One: Class Presentations

 Students are regularly presenting in class.
 From presenting on books (like in this Book Talk Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD) to class discussions (like in this Hot Topics Class Discussion Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD), talking in front of the group is commonplace.

 In order to improve listening skills, though, you need to ask students to take the next step and practice responding to what they hear.
 Asking questions of presenters, directly responding to what others say in discussion, even giving constructive criticism to classmates’ oral presentations are all great ways to encourage students to listen actively and accurately.

 These listening skills activities for middle school usually require some direction and structure, especially when they are new.
 Still, as students improve at listening, they will begin to do it without your guidance.